-Striking map of the German Empire, including the Low Countries, Switzerland, Austria, and part of the Balkans prepared by Johan Baptiste Vrients for the very late editions of Ortelius' Theatrum Orbis Terrarum, the first modern atlas of the world.
+A striking map of the German Empire, including the Low Countries, Switzerland, Austria, and part of the Balkans from the Vrients edition of Ortelius' Theatrum Orbis Terrarum.

 Abraham Ortelius is perhaps the best known and most frequently collected of all sixteenth-century mapmakers.
 Ortelius started his career as a map colorist.
 In 1547 he entered the Antwerp guild of St Luke as afsetter van Karten.
 His early career was as a business man, and most of his journeys before 1560, were for commercial purposes.
 In 1560, while traveling with Gerard Mercator to Trier, Lorraine, and Poitiers, he seems to have been attracted, largely by Mercator’s influence, towards a career as a scientific geographer.
 From that point forward, he devoted himself to the compilation of his Theatrum Orbis Terrarum (Theatre of the World), which would become the first modern atlas.